 - Academic advisor's signature; and

-Students who are interested in pursuing this option should contact Renee Harris in the office of international programs at email@example.com to get information on how to go about getting a non-Loyola Program approved.
+Students who are interested in pursuing this option should contact Renee Harris in the Office of International Programs at firstname.lastname@example.org to get information on how to obtain approval for a non-Loyola program.

-In order to use a non-Loyola Program, students must first apply to Loyola University Maryland.
+In order to use a non-Loyola program, students must first apply to Loyola University Maryland.
 The Loyola application is merely a screening process.
-Once you have been cleared by the office of international programs, students will receive approval to apply directly to the non-Loyola program.
-The non-Loyola will review your admission materials and render a decision.
+Once you have been cleared by the Office of International Programs, students will receive approval to apply directly to the non-Loyola program.
+The non-Loyola program will review your admission materials and render a decision.

 Students must receive written approval from Office of International Programs before submitting an application to Loyola University Maryland and to the non-Loyola Program.